 This section consists of 2 questions:

 - The first question has to be completed within a time frame of 20 minutes.
-You will be given a question which has to be answered in 150 words.
-You may be asked to give a detailed analysis on any graphical image or diagram expressing your understating of the same.
+You will be given a question that has to be answered in 150 words.
+You may be asked to give a detailed analysis of any graphical image or diagram expressing your understating of the same.

 - The second question has to be answered in a time frame of 40 minutes.
 You have to write an essay in 250 words.
 This question evaluates your clarity and understanding of external situations.